Sped32DJ/dotfiles/README.md

 * App Launcher: Rofi and dmenu (both in sxhkd, each has their pros and cons)
 TODO: Make Rofi (dracula colors)[https://draculatheme.com/rofi]
 # Fonts
-*Kitty: Noto Sans (TODO: Change to Jetbrains or something) *Polybar: GoogleSans
+* Kitty: Noto Sans (TODO: Change to Jetbrains or something)
+* Polybar: GoogleSans
+# TODO
+* Make this less of a mess lol